The ISO includes lower-case bootx64.efi, should be BOOTX64.EFI

 the fallback UEFI boot loader if it has an upper-case name.

-#3 Updated by segfault about 1 year ago
+#3 Updated by segfault over 1 year ago

 - Description updated (diff)